thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 # note: timescale works only with postgreSQL database for DATABASE_ENTITIES_TYPE.
 ```

-**NOTE:** Before executing the upgrade script, you need to access the psql terminal.
+**NOTE:** If you are using **PostgreSql(Sql)** for time-series data storage before executing the upgrade script, you need to access the psql terminal.
 Once you will be logged to the psql terminal, please follow the instructions below:

 ```bash
 # Connect to thingsboard database: